How I FIND THE BEST WILDLIFE PHOTOGRAPHY LOCATIONS NEAR ME

 Aside from Facebook, there are alternative social media sites to use for finding wildlife locations.
 Instagram allows you to follow hashtags.
 I follow a number including #PittsburghWildlife and #WildlifePittsburgh.
 Wildlife photographers often post their location.
 Use this information to learn what wildlife might be in the area.

 Another great social media site for wildlife is Flickr.
 I regularly search Flickr for local wildlife near me.
 Also, Flickr has groups.
-They can be hit-or-miss but even if they haven’t had a new post in a decade you may still find useful location information.
+However, they can be hit-or-miss.
+That said, even if they haven’t had a new post in a decade you may still find useful location information.
 Plus, Flickr features a map you can use to see where photos are being taken.

 WORD OF MOUTH FOR FINDING WILDLIFE PHOTOGRAPHY LOCATIONS

-Social media is helpful but getting to know other wildlife photographers near me has been the most impactful.
+Social media is helpful but getting to know other wildlife photographers is the most impactful way to find wildlife to photograph.
 Like social media, this one requires some upfront knowledge.
 That’s one reason this post isn’t geared towards finding wildlife while traveling even if the method is adaptable to that.
-Still, asking others where they’re to look will yield results you otherwise wouldn’t get.
+Still, asking others will yield results you otherwise wouldn’t get.

 HOW TO BUILD A NETWORK TO IMPROVE YOUR WILDLIFE LOCATION KNOWLEDGE

 Both hunters and wildlife photographers are looking for animals specifically.
-This makes them better resources than runners and cyclists but don’t count those last two out.
-They will often at least know of places to start visiting.
+This makes them better resources than runners and cyclists.
+That said, don’t count those folks out.
+They will often where you can start.
+From there you'll often find more people to ask.

 CAMERA CLUBS & CONSERVATION GROUPS